 When the market crashed a few years ago, many advisors saw their revenues drop by 40% (or more) in a just a few quarters.
 Not only did the market drop (so AUM revenues went down), hourly and project-based fees dried up and new clients quit calling.

-Advisors began to realize how dependent their revenues were on the market, and started looking for a way to stabilize their income.
+Advisors began to realize how dependent their revenues were on the

 It's taken a while for the fee structure to catch on, but its popularity is certainly growing.
 There are many different ways to calculate and bill a subscription based service, but there are two primary ways fees are calculated:

 Retainer Based on Variables – Many advisors charge a flat fee to the client based on variables they believe are relevant.
-These variables might be a percentage of net worth and income, household net worth, some measure of complexity, or other important measure.
+These variables might be a percentage of net worth and income, household net worth, some measure of complexity, or

 These fees are then typically charged quarterly, but we are seeing a surge in monthly subscription fees.